 Still, many small business owners don’t have huge marketing budgets, and for them, it might be more acceptable to dip their toes into the waters of online marketing, or even take a swim or a dive.
-After all, these online marketing tools and strategies are designed to be used by people, and every little bit of knowledge we can get about online marketing is something that might give us a leg up on the competition.
+After all, these online marketing tools and strategies are designed to be used by people.
+Every little bit of knowledge we can get about online marketing is something that might give us a leg up on the competition.
 And as always, it’s best to start with learning the basics.

 Brand Identity Comes First

 A lot of the strategies you’ll be using to promote your business will work better if there’s a strong brand image customers can associate with your business.
 The brand name, logo, and tagline have to be recognizable and distinguishable from the competitors’ because that’s what will make the customers remember your business once they go off your web page or social media page.
 Brand recall is positively linked with consumers’ purchase intent, so the better you able to sear your brand image into their minds, the better the chances will be they will actually spend money in your business.